ThomasDOtto/varDB/Datasets/README.md

 FURTHER: it was noted that some of the domain gff annotation might be off - we are looking into this.

+Also, we added the upsML data here - https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0344557 for more information.

 ## Data

 In the Data directory are the files of the assembled var genes and an overview table of the different samples.
 They are part of the pf3k project - https://www.malariagen.net/projects/pf3k.
 The full metadata can be found here: ftp://ngs.sanger.ac.uk/production/pf3k/release_5/pf3k_release_5_metadata_20170804.txt.gz.
 In this directory, all raw reads are available ftp://ngs.sanger.ac.uk/production/pf3k/release_5/BAM/.